Paris Métro Line 14: Extensions

-Traffic on the line grew quickly: in October 2003, after five years in service there were 240,000 daily passengers.
-The same year service was interrupted several times to allow the installation of material for an extension north from Madeleine to Saint-Lazare.
-This section was opened on 16 December 2003, and the line saw a 30% increase in traffic thereafter; after Gare du Nord the northern terminus of Line 14 is the most important node on the network.
+Traffic on the line grew quickly : After five years in service, there were 240,000 daily passengers in October 2003.
+That same year, service was interrupted several times to allow the installation of material for an extension north from Madeleine to Saint-Lazare.
+This section was opened on 16 December 2003, and the line saw a 30% increase in traffic thereafter : Saint Lazare is the most important node on the network after Gare du Nord and Châtelet.

 In 2007, the line was extended south to Olympiades, an area of high rise towers in the XIIIe arrondissement poorly served by the Métro.
 The construction of the extension was relatively simple, as the tunnel was built at the same time as the rest of the line.
-Initially planned to open in 2006, work was delayed by the collapse of a primary school courtyard during the night of 14–15 October 2006.
-Since then traffic has grown again: at the end of 2007, on average 450,000 passengers took the line on a working day.
+Initially planned to open in 2006, work was delayed by the collapse of a primary school courtyard during the night of 14–15 October 2003.
+Since then traffic has grown again: at the end of 2007, an average of 450,000 passengers used the line on a working day.
 Due to its use as a train maintenance area, a new maintenance area was constructed.